 - Pituitary gland tumors

 - Cushing’s syndrome (high levels of the hormone cortisol)

 - Addison’s disease (low levels of cortisol and aldosterone)

 - Benign tumors and cysts (fluid-filled sacs) that affect the endocrine glands

 - Iodine deficiency (goiters)

 - Turner syndrome (females with only one functioning X chromosome)

 Hormonal change in females is a common phenomenon.
 Every women experience hormonal change in primarily during puberty, menstruation, pregnancy and menopause.

-The risk of hormonal imbalance is also higher in women incomparision to men’s due to above mentioned factors.
+The risk is also higher in females incomparision to men’s due to above mentioned factors.
 The common problem in women due to hormonal imbalance is breast tenderness, vaginal dryness, uterine bleeding, weight gain, infertility, hair loss, clitoral enlargement, indigestion, skin dryness, bone loss and painful periods etc.